liberland/docs/regulations/drafts/order-on-governance-2.md

    p) Reserves Law.

 ### Article 32: Set Up Government Processes
-The Minister will establish processes for the Provisional Government to operate professionally, responsibly, transparently, and positively, in line with modern governance standards and the goals of Liberland.
+The Minister will establish processes for the Provisional Government to operate professionally, responsibly, transparently, and positively in line with modern governance standards and the goals of Liberland.
 This includes, but is not limited to:

    a) Inter-ministry legislative process for proposing new legislation to Congress